home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 | state_class | string | `None` | Type of state.

 :::tip
-Instead of adding `extra_state_attributes` for a sensor, create an additional sensor.
+Instead of adding `extra_state_attributes` for a sensor entity, create an additional sensor entity.
 Attributes that do not change are only saved in the database once.
 If `extra_state_attributes` and the sensor value both frequently change, this can quickly increase the size of the database.
 :::

 ### Available device classes